bio

 Kunbi Oshodi is a Black British Nigerian artist working primarily in oil.
 Self-taught, her practice draws from personal experience, cultural identity, and a long-standing relationship with art that has shifted over time.

-She is also the founder of THE.CCART, an independent platform focused on showcasing contemporary artists and their work from the African and Caribbean diaspora.
+Oshodi is also the founder of THE.CCART, an independent platform that spotlights contemporary artists and their work.

 .png)